 • Go modular.
 No, these aren’t mobile homes.
 Modular homes are those that look just like a single-family home when constructed.
 The only difference is that they’re built in modules off-site and assembled when they get to your lot.
 They can also cost 10% to 20% less than a traditionally built home.

-2024 may be a good time to buy a house because interest rates are significantly lower than this time last year, and the future of mortgage rates is hazy.
+It may be good to buy a house in 2025 because interest rates will probably gradually decrease, though the future of mortgage rates is hazy.
 Keep in mind that if rates drop, housing prices and competition will probably increase.

 Will U.S. housing prices ever drop?

 Typically, house prices will fall when supply exceeds demand, and sellers need to lower prices to entice buyers.
-As of Q4 2024, home supply is increasing, but not to the point where the number of homes for sale outnumber those in the market to buy.
+As of February 2025, home supply was increasing, but not to the point where the number of homes for sale outnumbered those in the market to buy.

 This article was edited by Laura Grace Tarpley.